Serena1432/UynServer/README.md

 ## Uses

-After configuration, just upload it into any PHP server and hosting that you want.
+After configuration, just upload it into any PHP server or hosting that you want.
 You can use Heroku as a PHP hosting because you know, it is very good :))

 [Invite this BOT](https://discord.com/oauth2/authorize?client_id=770981744165519390&scope=bot&permissions=271707254)